gxlmyacc/babel-plugin-provide/README.md

-# babel-plugin-provide
+# babel-plugin-define-variables
-a babel provide that like webpack-provode-plugin
+a babel plugin that like webpack.DefinePlugin